Creating a Job

 2. Open the navigation menu and click Analytics & AI.
 Under Machine Learning, click Data Science.

-3. Select the compartment that contains the project with the model deployments.
+3. Select the compartment that contains the project in question.

 All projects in the compartment are listed.